 It’s official: My first (well, second really; see below) entry to Dave Shea’s CSS Zen Garden has been accepted: Not So Minimal

-My original submission was deemed too minimal for Dave’s anti-minimal policy (covered in a previous post) — I don’t disagree with this judgement, though I still believe minimal design is as valid a style as any other.
+My original submission was deemed too minimal for Dave’s anti-minimal policy — I don’t disagree with this judgement, though I still believe minimal design is as valid a style as any other.
 “Not So Minimal” is the result of a few extra hours spent with my original design, adding some color and the obvious abstract image composite for the header.